amogh7joshi/engagement-detection/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/amogh7joshi/chemsolve/CodeQL)

-Currently, all models have been configured to work with the `fer2013` dataset.
-Integration with the `ck+` dataset is in progress.
+Currently, all models have been configured to work with the `fer2013` and `ck+` datasets.

 **Model Training**: Run the `trainmodel.py` script.
 You can edit the number of epochs in the argparse argument at the top of the file.
 Alternatively, you can run itt from the command line using the flags as mentioned by the